Lawsuit against Neo-Nazi site’s founder clears legal hurdle

-A federal magistrate judge has concluded that a neo-Nazi website publisher’s travels outside the U.S. don’t warrant dismissal of a lawsuit over an anti-Semitic online trolling campaign he orchestrated against a Montana family.
+A lawsuit against a neo-Nazi website publisher over an anti-Semitic online trolling campaign against a Montana family shouldn’t be dismissed just because he has been traveling outside the U.S. for several years, a federal magistrate judge said in an order Wednesday.

-U.S. Magistrate Judge Jeremiah Lynch’s order Wednesday says there is sufficient evidence that The Daily Stormer’s publisher, Andrew Anglin, was legally “domiciled” in Ohio when Montana real estate agent Tanya Gersh sued him last April.
+U.S. Magistrate Judge Jeremiah Lynch said there’s sufficient evidence that The Daily Stormer’s publisher, Andrew Anglin, was legally “domiciled” in Ohio when Montana real estate agent Tanya Gersh sued him last April.

-Anglin’s lawyers argued the court doesn’t have jurisdiction over the case — and therefore must dismiss it — because they claim Anglin is “not a citizen of any state.”
+Anglin’s lawyers argued the court lacks jurisdiction over the case — and therefore must dismiss it — because they claim Anglin is “not a citizen of any state.”

-Lynch’s recommended findings aren’t a final ruling on Anglin’s request to dismiss the case.
+Lynch’s recommended findings can be reviewed by a district court judge, and his order isn’t a final ruling on Anglin’s request to dismiss the case.
+The magistrate scheduled an April 3 hearing in Missoula, Montana, for Anglin’s arguments that the case must be dismissed on First Amendment grounds.

 Most Read Nation & World Stories